Viola Hill

-Viola Hill (1892 – after 1940) was an African-American suffragist, activist, and musician.
+Viola Hill (1892 – 1954) was an African-American suffragist, activist, and musician.
 She was a founding member of the Alpha Suffrage Club and a community leader within the African Methodist Episcopal Church.

 Childhood and early activism

 Viola Hill was born in September 1892 to Mattie Hill, a laundress, and Carey J. Hill, a day laborer.
 She spent her young childhood in Athens, Georgia.
 Some time after the 1900 census, the family moved to Chicago.
 Many Black people moved to northern cities in the early and mid-1900s as a result of widespread racist violence, segregation, and economic insecurity in the South.

 In 1910, Hill graduated from Wendell Phillips High School in the Bronzeville neighborhood.
 Wendell Phillips was Chicago's first predominantly Black high school.

 From 1911, the year after Hill's high school graduation, there is evidence of her activism.
 That year, she played piano at a Negro Fellowship League event.
 The Negro Fellowship League, founded by Ida B. Wells in 1910, was a community organization which aimed to unite Black Chicagoans at a time when other organizations, such as the YMCA, didn't accept Black members.
 Its main goal was to help new arrivals from the American South during the Great Migration.

 As a young woman, Viola Hill also hosted social clubs within her own home on south Dearborn Street in Chicago.